alxelerator/dedupUMI/README.md

 Handling time is roughly I/O time.
 It writes out the best total-quality read-pair from de exact-duplicated set.

 Latest version allows for input of just R1 and R2 where the UMI should be available in the fastq header (new format).
-R3 system is still supported as Wel.
+R3 system is still supported as well.
 This R2 or R3 system is handled automatically if two or three Rx files are provided respectively.

 # Example